canvas-medical/documentation/collections/_api/communication.md

             type: string
         endpoints: [search, create]
         search:
+          description: Communication search will only return messages between a practitioner and patient, not between two practitioners.<br><br>**Additional HTML formatting**<br> With the release of Advanced Letter Templates, Messages are now saved in the database in HTML format.
+Customers using the Communication endpoint for their own patient applications will need to take this into account either by embedding the html directly using a library like Interweave or extracting the text. **Messages sent before this update (10/26/2022 @ 17:00 PST) will remain in plain text format.**
           responses: [200, 400]
           example_request: communication-search-request
           example_response: communication-search-response
         create:
+          description: Upon successful creation, the Canvas-issued identifier assigned for the new resource can be found in the Location header.<br><br>Messages created through this endpoint will be added to the patient's timeline based on the created date. <br><br>If the sender of the message is a `Practitioner`, the message will be displayed as a draft in the timeline, drafter by Canvas Bot.
+There is no way to mark it as sent via the API today. <br><br>If the sender of the message is a patient, the message will show in the recipient's message inbox for review, as well as on the timeline.

           responses: [201, 400]
           example_request: communication-create-request
           example_response: communication-create-response